 An weather barrier is applied with a trowel or a roller over the sheathing, a reinforcing EIFS mesh tape in applied over all the sheathing seams.
 The foam is glued on using an approved polymer base coat.
 The EPS is then leveled with a special rasping tool for foam.
 Reinforcing mesh is applied over the foam again with an approved polymer basecoat.
 Then we finish the application with a finish coat of your desired color selection.

-A non-combustible exterior building envelope is made of materials that will not ignite or release flammable vapors when exposed to fire and heat.
-As our cities expand buildings are being constructed more closely together than in the past.
+A non-combustible exterior building envelope contains materials that will not ignite or release flammable vapors when exposed to fire and heat.
+As our cities expand, buildings are being constructed more closely together than in the past.
 Using a non-combustible building envelope system helps protect your building and the surrounding buildings from the damage of a possible fire.

 Mineral wool has been a popular choice among builders and contractors when it comes to implementing this type of System.
 Mineral wool is an insulating building material that is made from rocks and slag.
 Slag is a waste product produced by the steal industry.
 The materials are melted down and woven into a non-combustible sheet.
 This innovative material provides a high R-value, protection from fire and because it is made of recycled materials it an eco friendly option for your building projects.